Interpositive: Description

-From a traditional photographic perspective, an interpositive (short for intermediate positive) is the negative image of the original camera negative, which is an intermediate step towards creating the positive (exhibition) print.
+From a traditional photographic perspective, an interpositive (short for intermediate positive) is the positive image of the original camera negative, which is an intermediate step towards creating the positive (exhibition) print.

 The camera negative is projected onto negative film stock in a liquid environment - termed a wet gate - where the film stock is exposed using a contact process, so creating a like image (in effect, retaining the image in its negative—i.e. "reversed"—form) on negative film stock, as an intermediate step.

 The interpositive historically had only one purpose, namely to be the element which is used to make the internegative.

 The interpositive is made after the answer print has been approved.
 All lights and opticals from the answer print are repeated when striking the interpositive, and once the IP exists the original negative can be vaulted.

 It is sometimes referred to as a "protection IP", since the only time the IP is touched is on the occasion of making the first or a replacement internegative.
 Since interpositives are used so rarely, they are usually the element that is in the best condition of all the film elements.

 Historically, interpositives were the element of choice for film-to-tape transfers: